appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/import-export-app-entities.md

 :::

 * Open the editor and access the app or page where you wish to add your exported entities.
-* Click the three vertical dots beside the page's name for more actions, and select the **Import** option from the dropdown menu.
+* Click the three vertical dots next to the page name for more actions, and select the **Import** option from the dropdown menu.
  * A dialog box appears.
 You may choose to drag and drop or go to the location of your exported JSON file on your system and upload it.
 Upon completion of the import process, the entities from the JSON file are available on the selected page.

 As a security measure, Appsmith does not export/import any configuration values used for connecting to the datasource.
 After importing, you will have to manually configure the datasource for the newly imported entities.